 Egoluce Brass Desk Lamp

 Materials: Rectangular brass base.
 Cast-iron counterweight inside the base.
 Brass curved swing arm.
 Some brass parts.
-Brass prism lampshade, white painted inside.
+Brass triangular/prism lampshade, white painted inside.
 Bakelite socket.

 Height: 40 cm / 15.74”

 Base: 20 x 15 cm / 7.87” x 5.90”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Egoluce S.r.l., Via Isaac Newton, 12, 20016 Pero, Milan, Italy.

 Other versions: This Egoluce brass desk lamp was probably in several versions.
 This lamp is model 2006, as labeled.

 Heavy high quality swing arm desk or table lamp, completely made of brass with a cast iron counterweight.